franciscoabsampaio/swellow/README.md

 **⚠️ `swellow snapshot` does not save any data.** It is aimed at cleaning up directories filled with old migrations and combining them into a current definition of the database.
 The `snapshot` command/function scans the database and creates an `up.sql` script with everything needed to create all relations in the database.

-In line with swellow's 'SQL-first' design philosophy In designing swellow, we believe that native options should be used when available (e.g. `pg_dump` for PostgreSQL).
+In line with swellow's 'SQL-first' design philosophy, we believe that native options should be used when available (e.g. `pg_dump` for PostgreSQL).
 Unfortunately, this can make snapshotting behaviour *very inconsistent across databases*.
 On the upside, snapshots are completely harmless.

 Here's a quick reference to what snapshotting does for each database: